AirStack Application Notes¶

 Overall, the best practice is to change SDR settings/parameters without an active stream (i.e., deactivate all streams, apply the new setting, and then re-active the streams).
 We perform these steps inside of the AirStack drivers if an active stream is detected while SDR settings are being changed because we recognize that not all applications can control when settings are being manipulated.
 With that said, we recommend restarting streams manually in the application code itself in order to explicitly document the fact that a discontinuity will occur when the setting is being changed.

-TX Streams -The SoapyAIRT API expects all TX buffers passed to it to be continuous, unless the SOAPY_SDR_END_BURST
+TX Streams - For the general case of synchronous I/O1, the SoapyAIRT API expects all TX buffers passed to it to be continuous, unless the SOAPY_SDR_END_BURST

 flag is set when calling writeStream()